rohityt0dev/AWS-learning/Day-02-AmazonEC2/WindowsEC2/README.md

 ---

-# 🔑 Step 3: Get the Windows Administrator Password
+# 🔑 Get the Windows Administrator Password

 After the instance is running: